Bartroz/ticket-reservation-JavaScript/README.md

-# Hello everyone
-Welcome to my ticket-reservation project!
+# Welcome to my ticket-reservation project!

 Below I put the instruction how to correctly run this project on your computer.